AMDmi3/opening_hours.js/README.md

 The version number consists of a major release, minor release and patch level (separated by a dot).

-For version 2.2.0 and all following, the following applies:
+For version 2.2.0 and all later, the following applies:

 * The major release is only increased if the release breaks backward compatibility.
 * The minor release is increased if new features are added.